 As a generalization, the older a person is, the greater chance they have of passing away.
 That’s why life insurance premiums get more expensive as you get older, assuming all other factors remain constant.
 One of the biggest benefits of getting life insurance while you are young is the ability to lock in a lower premium.

 Although life insurance premiums are unique to each individual, you can find average annual rates to determine how much you might pay, based on your age, tobacco use, and the amount of coverage you want.

-In the table below, you can see average annual rates from Ethos for a 10-year term life insurance policy with $1 million in coverage.
+In the table below, you can see average annual rates from life insurance provider Ethos for a 10-year term life insurance policy with $1 million in coverage.
 These sample rates reflect average premiums for both males and females:

 As you can see, average annual life insurance premiums are less expensive for young people and more expensive for older people.
 For smokers, the cost of life insurance is typically double what it costs for non-smokers.